 The Abbeyfield Gloucestershire Society supported this year's annual Caring for Communities and People (CCP) Hamper Scamper appeal.

 As part of this project, the CCP accepts donations to help feed those who are isolated and provides gifts for children whose parents are unable to afford them.
-The Abbeyfield Gloucestershire Society, which manages three supported housing facilities for older people in the region, has received £750 from the 'In This Together – Community Matters Fund', operated by Western Power Distribution, to help the CCP in their mission.
+The Abbeyfield Gloucestershire Society, which manages three sheltered housing facilities for older people in the region, has received £750 from the 'In This Together – Community Matters Fund', operated by Western Power Distribution, to help the CCP in their mission.

 The fund has pledged £750,000 to help local charities, hospitals and hospices this year, two thirds of which has already been awarded to organisations such as Age UK, The Salvation Army and food banks across the South-West, West Midlands and South Wales.